 This crema is great for any dish that could use a creamy, tangy kick of flavor.
 Try the suggestions below!

-Carne Asada This carne asada recipe is the best I've ever tried.
+Carne Asada: This is the perfect sauce for grilled meats.
+This carne asada recipe is the best I've ever tried.
 You can grill it up outside, or cook it on a grill pan in the house.

-Grilled Chicken This crema is absolutely delicious with this cilantro lime grilled chicken!
+Grilled Chicken: This crema is absolutely delicious with this cilantro lime grilled chicken or this Tajin grilled chicken!

-Salads Try adding a bit of tangy cilantro lime crema to your favorite salad.
-It's great with tacos salads and simple side salads!
+Salads: Try adding a bit of tangy cilantro lime crema to your favorite salad.
+It's great with a taco salad or a simple side salad!
+You can also thin the crema out a bit or olive oil and lime juice to use it as a salad dressing.

 Did you make this recipe?
 Be sure to leave a comment 💬 and a ⭐⭐⭐⭐⭐ rating below!
 You can also tag us @twocloveskitchen on Instagram or follow us on Facebook!